Muhao-Chen/muhao-chen.github.io/_pages/professional-activities.md

 - The 2023 Kentucky Academy of Science (KAS) Annual Meeting, Northern Kentucky University, Highland Heights, KY, Nov.
 3, 2023
 - The 2023 Society of Engineering Science (SES) Annual Conference, Minneapolis, MN, Oct.
 9, 2023
 - The 2022 Annual Technical Meeting of the Society of Engineering Science (SES), College Station, TX, Oct.
 17, 2022
-- The Annual Symposium of the International Association for Shell and Spatial Structures (IASS 2022) & 13th Asian-Pacific Conference on Shell and Spatial Structures (APCS 2022), Beijing, Sept.
+- The Annual Symposium of the International Association for Shell and Spatial Structures (IASS) & 13th Asian-Pacific Conference on Shell and Spatial Structures (APCS), Beijing, Sept.
 19, 2022
 - International Association for Shell and Spatial Structures (IASS) Annual Symposium and Spacial Structures Conference, Surrey, UK, Aug.
 23, 2021
 - The ASCE Earth & Space Conference, A Virtual Conference, Apr.
 19, 2021
 - International Conference on Composite Structures 23rd & International Conference on Mechanics of Composites 6th (ICCS23 & MECHCOMP6).
 Porto, Portugal.
 Sept.
 3, 2020